ram-hacks/Weekly-Programming-Challenge/week3/problems.md

 (Note: Recursion is generally never the answer.
 This is for fun though, so who cares)

 ## Partial Palindrome
 Now that we've looked at if an entire string is a palindrome, let's look at partial palindromes.
-Given a string `a`, return the _longest palindrome_ found within the string.
+Given a string `a`, return the _longest continuous palindrome_ found within the string.
 For example...
 ```
 partial_palindrome('abcbaxyz') -> 'abcba'
 partial_palindrome('aaa12321bbb') -> '12321'
+partial_palindrome('123abcba321') -> 'abcba' # Note that here, 123321 is not contiguous, so it's not returned
 ```

 Hope you have fun!